Cardinal (train): Train consist

-In the early 1990s, the Cardinal ran with the usual Amtrak long-distance consist of two F40s/E60 plus several material handling cars (MHC) and baggage cars, followed by several Amfleet coaches, an Amfleet lounge, a Heritage diner, two or three Heritage 10-6 sleepers, a slumbercoach, and finally, a baggage dormitory car.
+In the early 1990s, the Cardinal ran with the usual Amtrak long-distance consist of two EMD F40PHs or one GE E60, plus several material handling cars (MHC) and baggage cars, followed by several Amfleet coaches, an Amfleet lounge, a Heritage diner, two or three Heritage 10-6 sleepers, a slumbercoach, and finally, a baggage dormitory car.
 Following the delivery of the Superliner II fleet, however, the Cardinal was re-equipped with Superliner cars in 1995.
-As a result, its route was truncated to end in Washington D.C.; then, as now, Superliners could not operate north of Washington due to low clearances in Baltimore and New York City.
+As a result, its route was truncated to end in Washington D.C., as Superliners cannot operate on the Northeast Corridor due to low tunnel clearances in Baltimore and New York City.
 With the Superliner equipment, the consist would usually be two Superliner sleeping cars, a diner, a Sightseer Lounge, a baggage coach, and a coach.

 In 2002, two derailments on other routes took numerous Superliner cars out of service.
 Because of this, insufficient Superliner equipment was available for use on the Cardinal.
 The Cardinal was re-equipped with a consist of single-level long-distance cars, including dining, lounge, sleeping, and dormitory cars, although service to New York was not restored until 2004.
 Subsequent fleet shortages shortened the Cardinal further, and at one point, the train was running with two or three Amfleet II coaches and a combined diner-lounge car.
 While the sleeping car was later restored, the Cardinal has not had a dormitory car or a diner since.
 Similarly, though the baggage car was also removed, it was restored in response to an upturn in patronage in mid-2010.
 In 2016, Amtrak added business class service to the Cardinal.

-The Cardinal's current typical consist includes a single locomotive, three Amfleet II long-distance coaches, a single Amfleet II Diner-Lite diner-lounge car, one or two Viewliner II sleeping cars, and a Viewliner II baggage-dorm car.
+The Cardinal seasonally included a dome car prior to the car's retirement.

+Amtrak began replacing the older P40DC and P42DC locomotives with Siemens ALC-42 locomotives in 2023.

+As of March 2025, the Cardinal's typical consist includes: